 Warm up the food – if you giving your Maltipoo vet dog food or homemade food it’s a good idea to warm it up a little bit ( not to be hot ).
-Warm food has a better taste, more aroma and it seems tempting.
+Warm food has a better taste, and more aroma and it seems tempting.

 Smelly food – such as liverwurst, chicken, and beef liver is the food dogs simply love.
 Feed them in very small quantities or add this kind of food to the main meal to improve the general appeal.

-Food that can improve flavor – gravy, soups, broths, sauces, dipping can add some more flavor to the dog food.
+Food that can improve flavor – gravy, soups, broths, sauces, and dipping can add some more flavor to the dog food.
 You can either add it on the top ( but don’t forget to mix, as dogs are pretty clever, they might eat just top of the meal with a sauce and leave the rest behind) or cook it together.
 For extra flavor, you can sprinkle some Parmesan cheese.

 Many people confirm that small dogs are picky eaters.
 Of course not all of them are.
-It won’t be right to label every Maltipoo that turns nose of the food as fussy eater.
+It won’t be right to label every Maltipoo that turns the nose of the food as a fussy eater.